unibo-spe/spe-slides/content/00-intro/_index.md

 ### Licensing

 - The project directory includes a LICENSE file, unless it is proprietary
-- The choice of the licence is adequately motivated in the report
+- The choice of the license is adequately motivated in the report

 {{% /col %}}
 {{% col %}}